 Ensuring the health and safety of the Lawrence University community and beyond only works when we all do our part, together.

-To do so, I will:
+To do so, I will meet the following expectations:

 - Wash my hands frequently with soap and warm water, or hand sanitizer.